 What is cold smoking?

-Cold smoking is a great way to get a smokey flavour into your food.
+Cold smoking is a great way to get a smokey flavor into your food.
 It’s a great way to preserve your food with the use of smoke.
 All this requires minimal heat.
 The temperature is kept low by making sure that there is no direct heat applied to the food.
 The smoke is taken from a different chamber.
-The lower the temperature, the better it will be for the food, allowing it to keep moisture and flavour.
+The lower the temperature, the better it will be for the food, allowing it to keep moisture and flavor.

 Cold smoking does not cook food, which means that it is essential to ensure that the food is salted or brined properly to avoid decay.
 This process becomes necessary, especially when you intend to keep the food for a long time.
 But if you will be grilling it, son, after, then curing does not need to be part of the process.

-The whole point of cold smoking is to infuse flavour into the food.
+The whole point of cold smoking is to infuse flavor into the food.
 It is a delicate process that needs specific equipment and a particular skill set.
 The aim isn’t to cook the food.